fanny-rebiffe/fanny-rebiffe.github.io/README.md

 <h1><p style="text-align: left; ">Data scientist <br />
   & mechatronics engineer</p></h1>

-I aim to contribute to bridging the divide between the industry and AI.
+I aim to contribute to bridging the divide between the industry and Artificial Intelligence.
 My strongest assets include a pragmatic approach developed through my experience as mechatronics engineer, an expertise in data honed as a researcher and communication skills cultivated by a passion for graphic design.

 <h1><p style="text-align: left; ">Creations</p></h1>

 ## Video

+I took up the challenge to explain in 2 minutes how I can contribute to the transition toward a data-driven industry.
 <div class="video" style="padding-top=56.25%;">
 <video src="/img/Fanny_Rebiffe.mp4" poster="/img/thumbnail.PNG" class="presentation" control width="100%" height="100%" type="video/mp4" controls></video>
 </div>